 I’m not sure about you but it made my heart a little sad that the kids feel bad about our stress or that they are the source of it.
 I think I probably could do a better job of remaining calm and not taking my frustrations out on them.
 Also, with Jesus, we can go from frustrated to joyful.

-Overall I am so encouraged that our children thought of such great ways to help us when we are stressed.
+Overall I am so encouraged that our children thought of such great advice to help us moms when we are stressed.
 They truly desire in their hearts to not be a burden but a blessing.
 And, more so that they realize that God is our help and hope in times of stress.

-Advice on Being a Fun Mom
+Advice on Being a Fun Moms

 - What makes your mom fun?